tanner-johnson2718/3D_ToolChain/README.md

 ## Tasking

-* Update this doc for new board
+* Update this doc for new board, new hotend fan, new partcooler, and adding quick connects to hot end
 * Update Designs doc for hex script

 ### Testing / calibration